jamesmontemagno/GeolocatorPlugin/README.md

 #### Get Cached Location
 On iOS, Android, tvOS, and macOS you can auery the last known position really fast by getting the cached position of the system.
-On UWP ths will always return null.
+**On UWP ths will always return null**, as this feature is not supported.

 ```csharp
 var cached = await CrossGeolocator.Current.GetLastKnownLocationAsync();